 - Premium templates that are modeled after some of the best campaigns online

 - Share your sales funnel with an audience

-Sketchfunnels.io is a web-based software that will allow brands to sketch their funnels without difficulty.
-It comes with a drag and drops functionality, as well as, dozens of options to create a beautifully made sales funnel.
+Sketchfunnels.io is a web-based software that allows brands to sketch their funnels with ease.
+It comes with a drag and drops functionality, as well as dozens of options to create a beautifully made sales funnel.

-- Create templates that can be re-used in the future.
+- Create templates for repurposing in the future

 - Export sketches

-- Specific icons can be used to create order pages, landing pages, sales pages, launch pages, webinar pages, traffic source and follow-up methods.
+- Specific icons can create order pages, landing pages, sales pages, launch pages, webinar pages, traffic source and follow-up methods.

 Thrive Leads is a WordPress plugin tool that can help generate email subscribers.
 The tool is popular for its opt-in forms.
-It focuses on building and deploying an opt-in box that can be used for collecting email addresses and managing lead magnets.
+It focuses on building and deploying an opt-in box that is useful for collecting email addresses and managing lead magnets.

-Brands who want to generate leads more uniquely and interactively, Typeform is the best tool.
-It allows brands to deploy surveys and quizzes that generates interest.
-It is an excellent tool to help improve engagement from the start to end, as well as, segment the email list.
+Typeform is the best tool for brands that want to generate leads uniquely and interactively.
+It allows brands to deploy surveys and quizzes that generate interest.
+It is an excellent tool to help improve engagement from the start to the end, as well as segment the email list.

 For brands that want to be interactive on a whole new level, Wishpond allows better user-generated content to run smoothly.
-This tool allows brands to easily create fun social media contests which brings more leads to the top of the funnel.
+This tool allows brands to create fun social media contests, which brings more leads to the top of the funnel.